tromp/tromp.github.io/_posts/2026-01-28-largest-number-revised.md

 also have no parallels in the realm of Turing machines, suggesting that the λ-calculus exhibits faster growth.

-It further enjoys massive advantages in programmability.
+It further enjoys a sizeable advantage in programmability.
 Modern high level pure functional languages like [Haskell](https://www.haskell.org/) are essentially just syntactically sugared λ-calculus, with programmer friendly features like [Algebraic Data Types](https://en.wikipedia.org/wiki/Algebraic_data_type)